demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Get_File_Sample_From_Path_-_Generic_README.md

 Returns a file sample, to the War Room from a path on an endpoint using one or more integrations.

 inputs:
-* UseD2 - If "True", use the XSOAR Dissolvable Agent (D2) to return the file.
+* UseD2 - If "True", use the Demisto Dissolvable Agent (D2) to return the file.
 The default is "False".

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.